 The suffragettes were inventive and radical with their acts of resistance and so are these extraordinary female writers.
 Repetition allows them to introduce original uses of words, phrases and lines into circulation and hand them down to their successors.
 These are ‘nasty women’, who have had ‘enough’ and who are able to ‘refuse’.

-To celebrate the hundredth anniversary of the first bill giving women the vote in Britain and for International Women’s Day, we want your poems of protest.
+To celebrate the hundredth anniversary of the first bill giving women the vote in Britain, we want your poems of protest.
 We want poems that are loud, bold and beautiful, that incorporate some form of repetition, be it anaphora, a refrain line, or an individual word twisted and tested to its limits.

 As a final piece of inspiration, think about these questions by Audre Lorde: